 - Contact us with an update on how your pup is doing and settling in with you.
 Send photos!

 - Contact a vet if you don’t have one already and make an appointment for your pup to see the vet and get established in the vet’s practice.

 Our adoption fees for puppies range from $475-$525 typically.
 Adult dogs range from $300-$425 typically.
 Occasionally, we have dogs available at reduced adoption fees for various reasons.
 Adoption fees are listed with the particular dog’s posting on our website and on Petfinder.com, and those fees supersede the ranges given here.

 We are more than happy to break down the costs!
-We pay fees to the sending shelter or rescue, a fee to transport each dog up from the south (typically $125-$140 per dog), vetting (including health certificates in the south and another one after quarantine in NH), medications (dewormer, heartworm preventative, flea/tick preventative), collars, and high-quality dog food on each and every dog.
+We pay fees to the sending shelter or rescue, a fee to transport each dog up from the south (typically $125-$140 per dog), vetting (including health certificates in the south and another one after quarantine in NH), medications (dewormer, heartworm preventative, flea/tick preventative), collars, and high-quality dog food for each and every dog.
 We have additional costs including insurance, employees who help us care for the animals and prepare our stellar paperwork, licensing fees, and, of course, the extraordinary vet costs that some dogs incur prior to being adopted.
 None of these items are free, but we run the rescue as efficiently as we possibly can so that we can keep the adoption fees where they are.
 We rely solely on donations and adoption fees to cover our costs at this time.